bryanchewgh/bryanchewgh.github.io/_posts/2024-08-01-applied-data-science-project.md

 - **Implementation**: We prioritized transparency throughout the project by clearly documenting the methodology, data sources, and decision-making processes.
 <br>This documentation was made accessible to all relevant stakeholders to build trust in the analysis and facilitate scrutiny.
 <br>By maintaining an open and transparent approach, we aimed to foster a culture of trust and accountability in the deployment of AI-driven solutions.
-<br> Also to enhance Explainability, we provided explanations for the model's computation results in a way that was understandable to non-expert stakeholders.
+<br><br>Also to enhance Explainability, we provided explanations for the model's computation results in a way that was understandable to non-expert stakeholders.
 This included generating summaries that clarified how particular results were to be understood, helping users grasp the rationale behind the model's outcomes.

 ---

-By adhering to these principles and addressing the associated ethical issues, this project sought to not only improve the reliability of Singapore's MRT system but also do so in a manner that is ethically responsible and aligned with the best practices in AI governance.
+<br>By adhering to these principles and addressing the associated ethical issues, this project sought to not only improve the reliability of Singapore's MRT system but also do so in a manner that is ethically responsible and aligned with the best practices in AI governance.

 ## Source Codes and Datasets
 GitHub repo link: